MrSchmoke/cpp_tutorial_challenges/README.md

     15.4.
 Add line numbers to text
 16.
     16.1.
 Check palindromes with std::deque
+    16.2.
+Creating song playlist and work with lists
 ### timed challenge
 1. create a letter pyramid